A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 Ask: “Can this change be reviewed, explained and recorded?”

-That is often the beginning of clearer advocacy.
+That is often the beginning of clearer family concern.